-The biological diversity within the national lakeshore is amongst the highest per unit area of all our national parks.
+The biological diversity within Indiana Dunes National Park is fourth among all of our national parks.
 Over 1,100 flowering plant species and ferns make their homes here.
-From predacious bog plants to native prairie grasses and from towering white pines to rare algal species, the plant diversity is rich.
+From predacious bog plants to native prairie grasses and from towering white pines to rare algal species, the plant diversity is outstanding.

 The wildlife is also diverse.
 A wide variety of habitats coupled with the moderating effects of Lake Michigan make the region an ideal home for hundreds of animal species.
 The park is renowned for its bird life; more than 350 species have been observed here.
-Located on the southern tip of Lake Michigan, the national lakeshore is an especially important feeding and resting area for migrating land and water birds.
-One area within the national lakeshore has been set aside especially for its value as a great blue heron rookery.
+Located on the southern tip of Lake Michigan, the national park is an especially important feeding and resting area for migrating land and water birds.

 Indiana Dunes National Park lies at the southern tip of Lake Michigan.
 With a surface area of over 22,000 square miles, Lake Michigan provides habitat for a wide variety of fish, birds, and aquatic organisms.
 This truly “great” lake also provides food, recreation, transportation, and water for drinking, industry, and agriculture, serving more than 10 million people living within its watershed.
 Recent research shows that modern day lake levels fluctuate naturally over decades of time.
 In fact lake levels have varied by as much as five feet within the last fifteen years.
 Lake levels are dependent on rainfall and evaporation rates.
 Lake Michigan was originally formed some 11,000 years ago when the Wisconsin glacier, the last glacier to cover this region during the Ice Age, began melting.